-Impairment losses are measured as the difference between the accounts and other receivables, prepayments and other receivables carrying amount and the present value of estimated future cash flows.
+Impairment losses are measured as the difference between the accounts and other receivables, carrying amount and the present value of estimated future cash flows.
 The impairment loss is recognized in the statement of income.
 Reversal of impairment losses are recognized in the statement of income in the period in which it occurs.